 3. It is an expensive (attorneys, legal costs) and time consuming process.

-Unfortunately guardianships are sometimes necessary, often because of a lack of planning.
-For families who exercise the foresight to plan, there are alternatives to guardianships, such as powers of attorneys, which can serve to eliminate the concerns enumerated above and pave the way for an enhanced quality of life.
+Unfortunately guardianships and conservatorships are sometimes necessary, often because of a lack of planning.
+For families who exercise the foresight to plan, there are alternatives to guardianships and conservatorships, such as Special Needs Trusts and Powers of Attorney, which can serve to eliminate the concerns enumerated above and pave the way for an enhanced quality of life.

 FAX: (623) 240-2609